Sega Master System Architecture

 The BIOS ROM, by its nature, is not updatable.
 Although, as new console revisions entered the market, it was discovered that Sega also updated the BIOS program.

-Later BIOSes even embedded a whole game!
-As a consequence, the ROM chip got bigger and was accompanied by a dedicated mapper.
+Later ROMs even embedded entire games!
+As a consequence, the chip got bigger and was accompanied by a dedicated mapper.

 Games

-To make a long story short, games are written in plain Z80 assembly, that’s it.
-If you’ve been reading articles on later consoles, there are no compilers or assisting software here (apart from the assembler).
+To make a long story short, games were written in plain Z80 assembly, that’s it.
+There were no compilers or high-level tools back then, apart from the assembler.

 Medium

-The Master Systems provides two different mediums for distributing games:
+The Master System supports two different media for distributing games:

 Anti-Piracy and Region locking

-Unlike Nintendo, Sega didn’t employ aggressive methods to control the distribution of their games, they did however prevent American and European systems from running Japanese games by altering the shape of the cartridge slot and using a different ROM header check.
+Unlike Nintendo, Sega did not employ aggressive methods to control the distribution of their games.
+They did, however, prevent American and European systems from running Japanese games by altering the shape of the cartridge slot and implementing a different ROM header check.

-Furthermore, American and European systems had to include the aforementioned TMR SEGA code on their header.
-So I supposed this enabled them to prevent unauthorised distribution by making use of trademark laws.
+Furthermore, American and European systems were required to include the aforementioned TMR SEGA code in their header.
+I suppose this enabled them to prevent unauthorised distribution by leveraging trademark laws.

 That’s all folks

-Having previously written the Nintendo DS article really puts into perspective how complicated tech has become.
-The Master System is very straightforward in that sense, even after some ‘technical nitpicking’ that I may have said here and there.
+Having previously written the Nintendo DS article really puts into perspective how complicated technology has become.
+The Master System is very straightforward by comparison, even after some ‘technical nitpicking’ I may have expressed here and there.

-Anyway, I hope this article helped you get an overall impression of the state of technology of the early-to-mid-80s.
-I also want to thank the smspower.org community and the /r/Emulation discord for reading the first draft and pointing out lots of mistakes and suggestions.
+Anyway, I hope this article provided you with a comprehensive overview of the state of technology of the early-to-mid-80s.
+I also want to thank the smspower.org community and the /r/Emulation discord for reading the first draft and pointing out lots of corrections and suggestions.

 Until next time!